rishalab/DBJoules/index.md

  ## Tool Description

-RJoules measures the energy consumption of R code snippeton Intel processor and provides domain-level granular results.
-This tool can be serves as a valuable resource for developers and practitioners seeking to develop energy-aware applications using the R languaguage,
+DBJoules, a tool designed to measure the energy consumption of database queries across four databases, i.e., MySQL, PostgreSQL, MongoDB, and Couchbase.
+This tool measures the energy consumption of queries by gathering the information about CPU and RAM usage, by utilizing psutil package.